Forest Park High School (Woodbridge, Virginia): Test scores

 Forest Park High School is an accredited high school based on its performance on the Virginia Standards of Learning tests.

 Athletics

-The Forest Park High School mascot and athletic emblem is the Bruin with royal blue and Kelly green serving as its school colors.
+The Forest Park High School mascot and athletic emblem is the Bruin with Royal blue and Kelly green serving as its school colors.
 The school is a member of the AAA Cardinal District of the AAA Northwest Region of the Virginia High School League (VHSL).

-The Bruins compete in the following sports: